Skip to main content

 The conference asks: what can blindness bring to sculpture?
 What does this approach reveal about sculpture’s ontological reality?

-This workshop is part of a three-year research project, Beyond the Visual: Blindness and Expanded Sculpture.
+This event is part of a three-year research project, Beyond the Visual: Blindness and Expanded Sculpture.
 The project, a collaboration between the Henry Moore Institute, Shape Arts and University of the Arts London, was the recipient of the inaugural Arts and Humanities Research Council Exhibition Fund.
 The project will culminate with a landmark 2025 exhibition at the Henry Moore Institute, foregrounding work by blind and partially blind artists.

 Shape Arts